 - People who have had a severe reaction to an influenza vaccination.

 - People who developed Guillain-Barré syndrome (GBS) within 6 weeks of getting an influenza vaccine.

 - Children less than 6 months of age (influenza vaccine is not approved for this age group), and

 - People who have a moderate-to-severe illness with a fever (they should wait until they recover to get vaccinated.)

 Can I get the nasal-spray flu vaccine?

 The nasal flu vaccine was removed from the US market as it was found to be less effective during the previous two seasons.
-The nasal flu vaccine has been reformulated for the 2018-2019 influenza and will be available for children age 2 to 18 years at the Everett Clinic.
+The nasal flu vaccine has been reformulated for the 2018-2019 influenza and will be available for children age 2 to 18 years at the Everett Clinic, depending on supply.

 What are the vaccine’s side effects?

 The viruses in the flu shot are killed (inactivated), so you cannot get the flu from a flu shot.
 Some minor side effects that could occur are: